kasisoft/remark-svelte-auto-import/README.md

 * __debug__ : Debug - Combine flags of __Debug__ in order to generate debug statements:
   * Debug.None: no output (just a convenience value)
   * Debug.Default: some basic output
-  * Debug.ComponentMap: prints out the component map configuration identified through the transformation process
   * Debug.RootBefore: prints the ast before the transformation
   * Debug.RootAfter: prints the ast after the transformation
+  * Debug.ScriptBefore: prints the script node before the transformation
+  * Debug.ScriptAfter: prints the script node after the transformation
+  * Debug.ComponentMap: prints out the component map configuration identified through the transformation process
   * Debug.All: enables all outputs (convenience value)
 * __debugComponentMap__ : boolean - Print out information of the identified components.
 Be aware that depending on your project this might be a big map which will be printed as a JSON string.
 * __debugRootBefore__ : boolean - Prints the root node before the transformation takes place.
 * __debugRootAfter__ : boolean - Prints the root node after the transformation successfully took place.
 * __scriptTS__ : boolean - By default a ```lang="ts"``` will be added to each create __script__ tag.
 If set to __false__ this won't happen.
 * __directories__ : string[] - A list of directories to parse for svelte components.
 * __patterns__ : string[] - A list of patterns to identify svelte components.
 * __componentMap__ : {[component: string]: string} - A map that allows to specify the components and their respective modules.
 If you configure this by yourself you can use empty __directories__ and __patterns__.
 If you additionally scan for components this __componentMap__ will override the scanned settings.
 * __localComponents__ : {[pathPrefix: string]: string} - A map of path prefixes used to map the location of the components.

 ## Examples

+I'm using this plugin in the following example project: [remark-image-tools](https://github.com/kasisoft/remark-imagetools-example) so you get a working example out of the box (look for the component __Example__).

+Here are some basic scenarios as well:

+### Only imported components

 If all components you are using are provided though npm dependencies you can just add the _node_modules_ directory to the configuration: